Embark on a 12-day expedition through Tanzania to investigate the pressing issues of conservation.

 The world-famous landscapes of East Africa, including Serengeti National Park, Ngorongoro Conservation Area, and the Rift Valley lakes of Tanzania form the backdrop for this special course on protected area conservation and its impacts on local people.
 The course is designed to explore the pros and cons of parks and protected areas as they affect flora, fauna, and human inhabitants, and to address the dilemma of how to achieve conservation in a manner that creates local community benefits and promotes social justice.
 We will use a case study approach to ask: (1) What approach to protected area (PA) conservation has been taken in each case?
 Who are the key proponents and what are their main social and ecological objectives?
 (2) How successful has the protected area been at achieving its conservation goals?
 (3) What are the benefits of the PA to people and who receives them?
 (4) What are the costs of the PA to people and who pays them?
 (5) Where benefits are not commensurate to costs, what, if anything, is being done to address the imbalance?
 How well is it working?
 (6) Are there alternative conservation models that would make the interests of parks and people more compatible, and reduce the tradeoffs between them?
 What is needed to operationalize these alternative models, and how do they incentivize conservation behavior among local residents?

-Note: Students will arrive on campus and will be housed at Stanford until we leave for the travel portion of the course.
-A group of 20-some Stanford alumni will join us for the last 2 days on campus and for the travel portion of the course.
+Note: Students will arrive on campus and will be housed at Stanford until we leave for the travel portion of the course on Sunday 9/6/2020.
+A group of 20-some Stanford alumni will join us for the last 2 days on campus and for the full travel portion of the course.
+The trip does not return from Tanzania until Saturday, 9/19/2020.

 Bing Professor in Human Biology, Emeritus

 Susan Charnley received her PhD in Anthropology from Stanford in 1994, with a dissertation on livestock herding and rangeland management in Tanzania.
 Since then, she has returned to Tanzania to do research on ecotourism and community-based forest management.
 Since 2002 Susan has worked as a Research Social Scientist with the USDA Forest Service’s Pacific Northwest Research Station in Portland, OR.
-Her research interests lie in community-based natural resource management, and in ways to promote conservation while sustaining rural livelihoods in the western U.S. and East and West Africa.
-Susan has done other trips to Africa with Stanford Travel-Study, and was Co-Instructor with Bill Durham in the previous 2011 and 2014 Tanzania Field Seminars.
+Her research interests lie in how to sustain rural, natural-resource based livelihoods in ways that are compatible with conservation, and in community-based natural resource management.
+Most of her research takes place in the western U.S. and in Africa.
+Susan has led other trips to Africa with Stanford Travel-Study, and has been Co-Instructor with Bill Durham in the previous 2011, 2014, and 2017 Tanzania Field Seminars.